 It was the evening of February 28, 1958.
 A highly publicized murder trial was underway in a New York City courthouse as the nation watched and awaited the verdict.

-The refusal inspired Wilkerson’s move to New York City where he began a street ministry to drug addicts and gang members.
+The refusal inspired Wilkerson’s move to New York City where he began a street ministry to reach people suffering from drug addictions and gang members.
 In the years and months that followed, Wilkerson authored the best-selling book The Cross and the Switchblade and founded Teen Challenge, a faith-based drug rehabilitation program serving troubled youth and adults in the United States.
 In 1995, Teen Challenge expanded its reach through Global Teen Challenge, overseeing the development of local Teen Challenge programs worldwide.